Pacific Northwest Point of View: Innovative Collaboration in Face of Drought

 As I sit down to write this, a light rain is falling in Bellingham, WA, but the moisture is a temporary balm to the stress of an unusually dry, hot summer.
 The coastal Pacific Northwest town I call home is known for its cool, damp climate, but this August, grass is bleached gold and trees are already shedding their leaves.
 In July, an unprecedent heat wave struck the region.
 Local berry growers, who produce the vast majority of the country’s frozen raspberries, saw their fruit literally cook on the vine.
 Some farmers lost as much as 80% of their annual crop.

-As my colleagues have discussed eloquently in the first and second posts in this series, a 20-year drought in the West, intensified by climate change, is causing devastating and lasting impacts on where, how, and what we farm.
+As my colleagues have discussed eloquently in the first and second posts in this series, a 20-year Pacific Northwest farmland drought, intensified by climate change, is causing devastating and lasting impacts on where, how, and what we farm.